 Class of '43 Professor Emeritus of Religious Studies

-After his retirement from full-time teaching in 2006 to devote more time to research and writing, Professor Garrett Green continued to teach on a part-time basis, offering a Freshman Seminar in the fall semester 2006 and Philosophy of Religion in spring 2007.
+After his retirement from full-time teaching in 2006 to devote more time to research and writing, Professor Garrett Green continued to teach on a part-time basis, offering a Freshman Seminar in Fall 2006 and Philosophy of Religion in Spring 2007.

 In the wider academic world, he completed two terms as Chair of the Nineteenth-Century Theology Group of the American Academy of Religion and is active in other national and international scholarly organizations, including the Society for the Study of Theology (UK), the American Philosophical Association, the Duodecim Theological Society, the New Haven Theological Discussion Group, and the Karl Barth Society of North America.
 In June 2008 he was one of three principal lecturers at a two-week international seminar for doctoral students at the University of Marburg, Germany, as part of the interdisciplinary Projekt: Menchenbilder (Project on Images of the Human).